 - Power outages do not affect their performance

-- They can easily warm a space or your garage
+- They can quickly warm space or your garage

 - Propane garage heaters require that the garage has proper ventilation

-- Propane heaters need to be vented properly; otherwise, you run the risk of having dangerous fumes escape into your garage
+- For your safety, adequate venting is necessary; otherwise, you run the risk of dangerous fumes escaping into your garage

 - Your garage has to be clear of combustible materials

-- You have to consider installation of heater and gas fitter, including the cost of gas for your expenses.
+- You have to consider the installation of a heater and gas fitter, including the cost of gas for your expenses.

 Natural Gas Heaters

-Natural gas heaters make use of a gas line that flows through the gas valve within the heater.
+Natural gas heating systems use a gas line that flows through the gas valve within the heater.
 These work by getting the fuel ignited and warmed up until it reaches the set temperature.
 A fan blows out the heated air and circulates it around the garage.

 - Natural gas heaters are the least expensive to run

-- They can easily heat a room in a short amount of time
+- They can efficiently heat a room in a short amount of time

 - They work in power outages

-- Just like propane gas heaters, natural gas heaters need to be properly vented to avoid gas fumes from escaping into your garage
+- Just like propane gas heaters, adequate ventilation is vital to avoid gas fumes from escaping into your garage

 - Your garage will need proper ventilation